 202 Board of Directors Members

-A vacancy occurs as provided by law, which includes but is not limited to, when a board member dies, resigns, forfeits, or otherwise leaves the office, or fails to reside in the school district or director district.
+A vacancy occurs as provided by law, which includes but is not limited to when a board member dies, resigns or leaves office, or fails to reside in the school district or director district.

-If the board is unable to fill a vacancy by appointment within thirty (30) days after the vacancy occurs, the board secretary will call a special election to be held no sooner than sixty (60) days and not later than seventy (70) days after the vacancy occurred.
+If the board is unable to fill a vacancy by appointment within 30 days after the vacancy occurs or if a valid petition is submitted, the board secretary will call a special election to be held no sooner than 60 days and not later than 70 days after the vacancy occurred.
 A board member elected at the special election will serve the remaining portion of the unexpired term.

 Legal Reference: